Stacked glass payment cards with a yen symbol, torii gate silhouette, and cherry blossom

 Over JPY 40,000,00045%10%55%

-At 30-55% effective rates, stablecoin spending is not optional, it is mandatory.
-USDC generates near-zero taxable gain.
+Stablecoin spending remains the safest strategy even at 20%.
+USDC generates near-zero taxable gain, and DeFi yields/airdrops still face 15-55% rates.
 Filing is done through the kakutei shinkoku (final tax return) process by March 15 each year.
 The NTA provides worksheets specifically for crypto income calculation.
 Third-party tools like Cryptact, Gtax, and CryptoLinC (all Japan-focused) generate NTA-compatible tax reports from exchange transaction histories.

 Airdrop and DeFi yield treatment: The NTA treats airdrops and yield farming rewards as miscellaneous income at fair market value when received.
 This means staking rewards used to fund card spending face double taxation: income tax when earned, plus additional tax if the tokens appreciate before being spent.
 Converting yield to USDC immediately upon receipt minimizes this double-hit.